solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

         device_connection_string: "<ADD DEVICE CONNECTION STRING HERE>"
     ```

     Replace the **<ADD DEVICE CONNECTION STRING HERE>** text with the connection string you copied in the prior task.
 In vim, use the arrow keys to move the cursor to the point before the angle bracket `<` and then type `35x` to delete the next 35 characters, leaving you with an empty pair of quotation marks.
 Then, type `i` to insert, paste in your text by right-clicking the screen (if supported) or `Shift+Insert`.
-Once you have your connection string copied, press `Esc` to exit insert mode and type `ZZ` to save the file.
+Once you have your connection string pasted into the editor, press `Esc` to exit insert mode and type `ZZ` to save the file.

+    >**NOTE**: `vim` is one editor you may use to modify files in Linux, but there are others, including `nano`.
+Choose the one you are most comfortable using.

     ![Azure IoT Edge is configured.](media/vm-configure-iot-edge.png 'Azure IoT Edge device configuration')